Anderson's two-run triple in 11th lifts Marlins past Pirates - WHIZ News

-MIAMI (AP) — Brian Anderson atoned for a costly error with a two-run triple in the 11th inning and the Miami Marlins beat the Pittsburgh Pirates 3-2 Thursday afternoon.
+MIAMI (AP) — Brian Anderson atoned for a costly error with a two-run triple in the 11th inning and the Miami Marlins beat the Pittsburgh Pirates 3-2 Thursday.

-Anderson originally was hit by a pitch from reliever Wil Crowe (3-6) but the Pirates successfully challenged, saying it hit his bat first.
-Anderson then sent a drive to deep right center that scored Jesús Aguilar and Avisaíl Garcíia.
+Anderson originally was ruled to have been hit by a pitch from Wil Crowe (3-6), but the Pirates successfully challenged, saying it hit his bat first.
+Anderson then sent a drive to deep right center that scored Jesús Aguilar and Avisaíl García.

-Joey Wendle doubled, singled and walked for the Marlins, who had their second straight walk-off against Pittsburgh and managed a split of their four-game series.
+Joey Wendle doubled, singled and walked for the Marlins, who had their second straight walk-off against Pittsburgh and split the four-game series.

 “Hanging in there, that’s what we’ve been talking about and keep fighting until the (All-Star) break,” Miami manager Don Mattingly said.